 Thinking about how I would teach my future students, I believe I would follow many of the critical and feminist theorists who use students’ personal experiences to give meaning to their academic work.
 I feel that the role of an educator is to foster critical thought and to inspire students to think about things they have never thought of before.

-When I graduated from Virginia Tech with my B.S. in Finance in 1994, I didn’t immediately land a full-time job.
+When I graduated from Virginia Tech with my B.S. in Finance, I didn’t immediately land a full-time job.
 My family and I had moved from Northern Virginia to Charleston, South Carolina, and I had to adapt to a new state, a new job climate, and living with my parents and brother again after college.
 For several years, I felt that I was a failure for not having a job so I could afford to rent my own apartment, but I tried to make the best of my situation so that I could gain the sales, marketing and technical experience I needed to improve my living situation.

 So soon after we moved, I signed up for a Japanese class at the College of Charleston, started a non-paying internship with the Charleston Chamber of Commerce, and took a few part-time receptionist jobs in between.
 While at the Chamber internship and through seminars sponsored by the Chamber, I learned basic sales techniques and marketing tips.
 I also built up my confidence around people through numerous after-hours Chamber business events and networking sessions.
 I also practiced some of my new sales and marketing skills when I started the Virginia Tech/Charleston Area Alumni Chapter and organized meetings by calling local alumni to develop our membership.
 During this time, I was learning a lot of useful business skills and marketing information in those two years, but still felt dissatisfied that I hadn’t been hired full-time.